d10xa/gradle-geb-plugin/README.md

 ### Changed the logic of task execution

 Early tasks chromeTest, firefoxTest was inherited from Test.
 Now it is configuration tasks only.
-Tests executes in `test' task.
+Tests executes in `test` task.
 This was done for compatibility with IDE debugging.

 ### Renamed property `defaultTestBrowser` to `gebEnv`